-The climate and environment challenges
+The climate and environment emergency

-Addressing climate change, by reducing greenhouse gases, has become a key priority for Council and Central Government.
+Rapid reductions in transport GHG emissions have become a key priority for Council, Central Government and AT.
 In June 2019, Council declared a climate emergency; and the Central Government passed the Climate Change Response (Zero Carbon) Act in late 2019.